eugene274/NewTpcAnalyzer/README.md

 https://twiki.cern.ch/twiki/pub/NA61/TpcDvCalibrationInstructions/20149424_Calibration_chain_with_shine_offline.pdf

-For the calibration we use track matching details between TPCs (TOF-TPC):
+For the calibration we use track matching details between TPCs (or TOF-TPC).
+One TPC (or TOF) is our reference - we trust `Y` coordinates in the reference TPC.
+Another TPC we calibrate.

 `time` - Unix time

-`master_Y` - track c-te at the upstream TPC
+`master_Y` - track c-te in the reference TPC

-`slave_Y` - extrapolated track c-te of the downstream TPC to the plane of upstream TPC
+`slave_Y` - extrapolated track c-te of the downstream TPC to the plane of the reference TPC

 Non-zero slope `S` of dependency `dY = (slave_Y - master_Y)_ vs
-_master_Y` indicates difference between true drift velocity and vD in database.
+_master_Y` indicates difference between true drift velocity and value in database used during reconstruction.

-Corrected vD is calculated using formula
+Corrected `vD` is calculated using formula

 ```
 vD(true) = vD(DB) * (1 + S)^-1